Shahharshii/Vrv_rbac/README.md

 3. **User Role**:
    - The authorized Admin, SuperUser and user can access the platform.

+4. **Custom API Simulation**
+   - Mock API Calls for CRUD Operations:
+   - All user and role management functionalities are backed by simulated API calls for:
+        1) Creating users and roles.
+        2) Fetching lists of users and roles.
+        3) Updating and deleting records.

+5. **Search Functionality**:
+   - A unified search bar allows administrators to quickly locate users, roles, or permissions across the system.

 5. **Responsive Design**:
    - Fully responsive design, optimized for both mobile and desktop screens.